chrissimpkins/Crunch/README.md

 ## Examples

-The following examples demonstrate the benefits and disadvantages of the current iteration of Crunch's aggressive space saving lossy optimization.
+The following examples demonstrate the benefits and disadvantages of the current iteration of Crunch's aggressive space saving  optimization strategy.
 In many cases, Crunch's optimization minimizes file size with an imperceptible decrease in image quality.
 In some cases, Crunch's optimization can significantly decrease the quality.
-For example, the horizon line + clouds in the prairie photo below.
-Experiment with the image types used and please submit a report with examples of any images where the image quality falls short of expectations for production-ready files.
+For example, view the horizon line + clouds in the prairie photo below for a demontration of the introduction of undesirable image artifacts in the image.
+Experiment with the image types that you use and please submit a report with examples of any images where the image quality falls short of expectations for production-ready files.

 ## Photography Examples